-State Department Warns Americans To Avoid UkraineCourtesy: US State Department Kerry And Ukraine PM
+State Department Warns Americans To Avoid UkraineCourtesy: US State Department

 The State Department has changed its travel warning for Ukraine, now saying that “armed militants” are creating violence in the country and that Russian troops have completely occupied Crimea.
 Although the U.S. State Department warned any “non-essential” travel since March, the new warning serves to show a dire situation on the ground, and explicitly states the militant and pro-Russian force involvement in the region.
 It even discusses Russian troop movements on the Ukrainian border, stating “The Russian Federation has positioned military forces along the border of eastern Ukraine while armed militants in several eastern Ukrainian cities have staged demonstrations, seized government buildings, and attacked police and pro-Ukrainian counter-demonstrators.”

 The State Department issued an updated travel warning for Ukraine on Wednesday, adding language that says Russian troops have occupied Crimea and blaming “armed militants” for violence in the country.